-- By "getting into the representative's shoes," discuss how you think the worker may have experienced both the contact and your interventions. - Provide your impressions, analysis and/or thinking about the contact.
+- Describe and discuss your feelings and reactions. - By "getting into the representative's shoes," discuss how you think the worker may have experienced both the contact and your interventions.

-• Describe how any of the following issues might have impacted your thoughts (or behaviors) during the session: abilities, culture, gender identification, age, ethnic or racial identity including aspects of oppression, social injustice or descrimination.
+- Provide your impressions, analysis and/or thinking about the contact. - Describe how any of the following issues might have impacted your thoughts (or behaviors) during the session: abilities, culture, gender identification, age, ethnic or racial identity including aspects of oppression, social injustice or descrimination.